Working outside in the winter: tips for handling the cold

 - Tools: Workers shouldn’t have to remove their gloves while working outside, if possible.
 Ensure that any machines or tools you or employees are using are designed so that they can be operated while wearing gloves.
 Some tools may also not work at their best in extreme cold, so plan accordingly if work needs to be done inside a garage or workroom.

-- Breaks: Set up warm break areas so there’s somewhere for employees to go and warm up if needed.
+- Breaks: Set up warm break areas so there’s somewhere for employees to go and warm up if needed, taking social distancing protocols into consideration.
 If you’re working outside, try to plan for breaks to give yourself time to rest, warm up, hydrate, and eat.

 - A buddy system: Asses the work being done and consider having a buddy system, if circumstances warrant it.
 For example, if you’re working at heights or in a confined space, you may want another person on site in case of an emergency.